Hohner Pianet: Features

 The Hohner Pianet is an electro-mechanical instrument, and needs to be connected to an amplifier to produce an audible sound.
-It had 61 keys ranging from F1 - F6 (43.6 Hz – 1396.9 Hz).
+It had 61 keys ranging from F1 to F6 (43.6 Hz – 1396.9 Hz).
 Later models had 60 keys, missing the top F. Each key is a single lever element pivoted on a fulcrum point with a spring to return it to the rest position.
 The key is extended at the rear so that a pad can be mounted over a tuned spring steel reed.
 This pad adheres to the reed when at rest, and lifts and releases the reed causing it to vibrate when the key is depressed.
 The vibration of the reed is converted to an electrical signal by a pick-up.
 The resulting sound has a complex mixture of harmonics when the reed is first struck, which later reduces to a cleaner sustained tone.

 Early Pianets feature a knee lever volume control.
 The early 1960s Pianets (Pianet, Pianet C, Pianet CH, and Pianet N) featured lids which opened in an upright 'V' to form a music stand.
 This feature was introduced on Cembalets and became common to both instruments.
 The C and N models were equipped with a vibrato circuit operated by a switch mounted next to the keyboard.
 The N models used a variable-resistance volume pedal cabled to a socket on the rear of the keyboard.